mroberts1/BOOTSTRA.386/manual/index.md

 Our goals, in summary, are to be able to load multiple applications at once without them realizing they are sharing the computer.
 There's a wild amount of hacks that we need to do to get this done.

-First of all, it doesn't look like our applications can overlap like visicalc.
+First of all, it doesn't look like our applications can overlap like VisiOn.
 Second, we'll have to somehow lie to the application that the computer has less volatile memory because we need a bunch for ourselves.

 Third of all, we need the user to have a hard disk.
 This is persistent memory on magnetic platters.
 They're very expensive.